 Submissions are now open: July 3-6, 2019

-It’s not yet Christmas, but here in the far west thoughts are already turning to balmy days of summer and the 10th Penzance Literary Festival!
+Here in the far west thoughts are already turning to balmy days of summer and the 10th Penzance Literary Festival.

 In a changing world, the theme we’ve chosen for our 2019 festival – our tenth edition – is Borderlines.
 And we’re delighted to announce that the submissions process is now open.
 Perhaps you’ve written a story that transcends borders, or a memoir about a life-changing event; you may be blogging about new beginnings or have published a book to help others make a fresh start; you may even have written a novel set on the banks of the Tamar … Whatever it is, we love creativity at the Litfest and can’t wait to see your interpretation.

 Every year we receive an extraordinary variety of submissions.
 For 2019 we are once again looking for ideas for talks, interviews, panels, open mic sessions … including some more unconventional subjects.
 To get an idea of our range, take a look at the 2018 events.

 Within the loose framework of our Borderlines theme we would like to receive submissions on subjects that will appeal to readers of all genres.